Work experience (work-integrated learning)

 Co-operative education

-Co-operative (co-op) education is a credit course completed between your first and second years of study.
+Co-operative (Co-op) education is a credit course completed over the spring/summer and must take place between your terms of study.

 Internships